 Your goal is to build a thriving Roman city.
 Caesar III has two "styles" of play: The Career Game and the City Construction Kit.
-Caesar rewards Career. success promotions and more challenging assignments.
+In a Career, Caesar rewards success with promotions and more challenging assignments.
 All new governors begin their careers with the same sequence of two assignments.
 After you complete them, Caesar lets you choose between accepting a "peaceful" or a "dangerous" new assignment each time you earn a promotion.
-As long as continue to meet Caesar's escalating expectations, vou by becoming Rome's next Emperor.
+As long as you continue to meet Caesar's ever escalating expectations, you win by becoming Rome's next Emperor.

-If the second style of play, the City Construction Kit, is more to your liking, you can ignore the

-Emperor and set your own goals.
+If the second style of play, the City Construction Kit, is more to your liking, you can ignore the Emperor and set your own goals.
 There is no "winning" in the Construction Kit, beyond satisfying whatever objectives you set for yourself.

 You can lose either type of game if you fall very much out of Caesar's favor.
 The Favor rating, which measures Caesar's current opinion of you, is affected by your performance - especially your handling of your province's funds.
 Don't worry, though - Caesar may be a tough master, but he is fair, and will give you the chance to recover if you do fall far out of favor.
 Use the considerable information within the game to avoid this unfortunate outcome.